dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

   - describe the gateway to the origin of semantics as a gateway
   - what does power over the origin of semiotics confer to a group
     - this power transcends time itself

+- describe the nature of semiotics as the truth model of knowledge below the surface of language, like a set of metaphysical leylines, the origin of which is symmetry.
+  - without symmetry, nearly nothing else is defined.
+  - with symmetry comes measure, enumeration and stratification of the dissimilar, which is where all the combinatorial variations of everything in life come from.
+  - but a limiting condition of the dissimilar is that it all shares the structure of this kernel. this is a core dependency of all that is metaphysical. therefore, at the very core of the universe, we are all intrinsically linked moreso to the traits we share than that which makes us different. similarly, it is what is different that makes us stronger as a whole. our differences are a kind of self-reinforcing cultural defense.

 ### [The Origin of Semiotics is Symmetry](#the-origin-of-semiotics-is-symmetry)